metacpan/metacpan-cpan-extracted/distros/A/App-ansicolumn/README.md

 - **--column-unit**=#, **--cu**=#

-    Each columns are placed at the unit of 8 by default.
+    Each column is placed at the unit of 8 by default.
 This option changes the number of the unit.

 - **--linestyle**=`none`|`truncate`|`wrap`|`wordwrap`, **--ls**=`...`